-Why the CIA uses board games to train its agents
+Why the CIA uses board games to train its officers

 Dungeons and Dragons, Pokémon card games and role-playing games are more than entertainment -- they're inspiration for the CIA.

 David Clopper, senior collection analyst with 16 years' experience at the CIA, also serves as a game maker for the agency.
-From card games to board games, Clopper creates games to train CIA staffers including intelligence agents and political analysts for real-world situations.
+From card games to board games, Clopper creates games to train CIA staffers including intelligence officers and political analysts for real-world situations.

 "Gaming is part of the human condition.
 Why not take advantage of that and incorporate into the way we learn?"
 Clopper said Sunday at a games-themed panel discussion at the South by Southwest Interactive technology festival.
 Clopper and other CIA officers discussed how the agency uses games to teach strategy, intelligence gathering and collaboration.

-Note: Correction: A previous version of this story incorrectly referred to CIA agents instead of CIA officers.